A new build stone house to fit in with the surrounding farm

 The planning conditions had various agricultural ties attached.
 The planners wanted to see a building that would fit the profile of the farm and the surrounding area.
 Because of the agricultural ties they also wanted to see a building that was adequate for the size of the family, without being oversized and ostentatious.

 We entered this project on the later stages of planning permission.
 Test panels were required for the planners and various other material samples.
 Our extensive knowledge of local stone supplies allowed us to source various options.
 We were able to provide several test panels showing the various arrays of local stone to appease the planners.
-We also were able to show a selection of different pointing technics for Elaine and Julian to make an informed decision upon the finished look of the stone work.
+We also were able to show a selection of different pointing techniques for Elaine and Julian to make an informed decision upon the finished look of the stone work.

 Once the material samples were agreed and approved, a schedule of works and a JCT small works contract were drawn up.
 This schedule of works allowed the customer to have a clear idea on the process of the build, when the different trades were due and a clear finish date.
 We like to ensure that the customer is fully engaged in the design and build process, working within a structure but allowing flexibility to make design changes if they so wish.
-The JCT contract, which is a readily available small works contract, sets out monthly valuations for payment and sets out a clear dialog and process if any matters need resolving.
+The JCT contract, which is a readily available small works contract, sets out monthly valuations for payment and sets out a clear dialogue and process if any matters need resolving.

 Our ground working team dug the footings, provided new drainage and soakaways and ran the foul drainage back to the existing Klargester.
 The house was then fitted with a block and beam over site.
 The superstructure was the built in a Weston Underwood rubble stone, which reflects aspects of the stone in the local village and is very similar to the stone supplied and the Pury End Quarry.